elwinar/rambler/README.md

 #### Environment Variables

 Alternatively, Rambler can read configuration from environment variables.
-The environment variables can override any of the confifuration file values and are prefixed with `RAMBLER_`.
+The environment variables can override any of the configuration file values and are prefixed with `RAMBLER_`.

 | Env Var           | Config    |